Geodesic clustering of zeros of Eisenstein series for congruence groups: Convergence to a configuration of geodesic segments

 \begin{remark} Notice that solutions to equations of the form $|f_{\mathbf v}(z)|=|f_{\mathbf w}(z)|$ in $\Hh$ for $\mathbf v=(m_1,n_1) \neq \mathbf \pm w = (m_2,n_2)$ in $\hat{\mathbb{I}}$ are geodesics.
 More precisely, we can rewrite the defining equation as $|\gamma z|=1$ for $\gamma = \left(\begin{smallmatrix} m_1 & n_1 \\ m_2 & n_2 \end{smallmatrix} \right) \in \mathrm{M}_2(\Z)$, so the solution set is the inverse image under $\gamma$ of the unit circle.
 If $m_1=0$, they form half circles centered at rational points.
 If $m_1 \neq 0$ and the matrix $\gamma$ were not invertible over $\Q$, then $m_1n_2=m_2n_1$; if we then set $q=n_1/m_1=n_2/m_2$, the equation becomes $|m_1(z+q)|=m_2|z+q|$, implying that $m_2 = \pm m_1$ and then also $n_2= \pm n_1$, a situation that is excluded.
 Thus, $\gamma \in \mathrm{M}_2(\Z) \cap \mathrm{GL}_2(\Q).$ The solution set is a vertical line precisely if $m_1=m_2\eqqcolon m (\neq 0)$ and then given by $\Re(z) = ({n_2-n_1})/({2m})$. \end{remark}

 Before presenting the (somewhat lengthly) proof of Proposition \ref{sokal}, let us show how it implies Theorem \ref{mainconfig}.
 For this, we use the following crucial lemma (that will also be used in the proof of Proposition \ref{sokal}).
+The gist of the argument is that, whilst the infinitely many terms in $F_k$ might contribute geodesic segments to the limit set of the zeros, in fact, by downward imaginary concentration, only finitely many genuinely play a role to find the limit inside $\overline \F$ (even inside the compact $\overline \F_\Gamma$).

 \begin{lemma} Using the notation of Proposition \ref{sokal}, there exist finite subsets $I, J \subset \hat{\mathbb{I}}$ such that